Posts Tagged ‘site’

 So, do you have an about us page on your site or blog?

-As writing About Us pages is one of the most common web content requests I get, I will post soon with some tips for writing (or improving) our about us page.
+As writing About Us pages is one of the most common web content requests I get, I really should post some tips for writing (or improving) your about us page!

 Carrying on from my last post about Lucie of MultimediART’s talk, it was interesting to get her interpretation on fresh website content.
 It has often been said that fresh content is important for search engine rankings, but what does fresh content mean?